ssbc/async-append-only-log/README.md

 # Async flumelog

-Status: very early WIP.
-Don't use this for anything

 This module is heavily inspired by [flumelog-aligned-offset].
 It is an attempt to write something simpler that is easier to reason about.
 Flumelog is the lowest part of the SSB stack, so it should